-If you cant then you don’t have a method or a system and you need to learn one, and if you trade without a plan you will become part of someone else’s.
-Those “someone else’s” is the 5% of winning traders surviving off the 95% of traders without a plan!
+If you can't answer then you don’t have a method or a system.
+You need to have one - if you trade without a plan you will become "part of someone else’s".
+Those “someone else’s” is the 5% of winning traders profiting from the 95% of traders without a plan!

 5/ DETERMINING THE SIZE OF YOUR TRADES

-Although this technically comes under part of your plan it is so important I have devoted a separate point to it.
+Although this comes under part of your plan, it is so important I have devoted a separate point to it.

-This is the most important part of developing a good method, apart from knowing and implementing your exit, position sizing will make a huge difference to your results.
+Sizing is arguably the most important part of developing a good method.
+Apart from knowing and implementing your exit, position sizing will make a huge difference to your results.
 It will make or break your profits or losses.

-Position sizing means “how many” you buy of a stock ( I will use stock as an example) not just how much in dollar amounts.
+Position sizing means “how much” you buy ( I will use stock as an example) not just how much in dollar amounts.

-Stocks have different volatility, some move up and down slow, others fast.
+Stocks have different volatility.
+Some move up and down slowly, others fast.
 By putting equal dollar amounts (such as 10% of total equity) into your stocks you are not allowing for this individual volatility.

 A slow steady stock requires a larger position size, a fast stock requires a smaller position size.
-Trading is about controlling losses much more that chasing big wins, a volatile stock that has been allocated an equal % size, like 10% of your capital, can really damage your account if it plunges quickly.
+Trading is about controlling losses much more that chasing big wins.
+A volatile stock that has been allocated an equal % size - such as 10% of your capital, can really damage your account if it plunges quickly.

-Alternately, the slow steady performer does its thing and goes up slowly, but you should have allowed for this and bought a bigger allocation.
-So you lose big on the loser and win little on the winner, because you didn’t calculate the volatility of the stocks before buying.
+Alternately, the slow steady performer does its thing and goes up slowly.
+However you should have allowed for this and bought a bigger allocation.
+So you lose big on the loser and win a little on the winner.
+You didn’t calculate the volatility of the stocks before buying.

 Correct sizing based on volatility would have resulted in a smaller loss on the plunging stock and a bigger win on the steady performer.

-There are many good books on position sizing and the different ways of calculating how many shares to buy, read them or do courses until you understand the theory.
+There are many good books on position sizing and the different ways of calculating how many shares to buy.
+Read them or do courses until you understand the theory.
 Part of training with me is learning how to size well to maximise profits.

-One of the big benefits of learning how to use back testing software is that you can experiment and get to see for yourself how much an impact position sizing makes to a method or system, consider that also as a tool in your trading toolbox.
+One of the big benefits of learning how to use back testing software is that you can experiment and get to see for yourself how much an impact position sizing makes to a method or system.
+This is also a big part of your training with me.

 6/ DRAWDOWN (DD)

-Drawdown means the maximum amount in percentage terms that you expect your portfolio to go down when the market has periods of volatility.
-It could mean you get stopped out on all your positions during a falling market, if that’s the case what is the maximum you expect your portfolio to fall before it recovers?
+Drawdown is the maximum amount in percentage terms you expect your portfolio to fall during volatility.
+It could mean you get stopped out on all your positions during a falling market.
+If so, what is the maximum you expect your portfolio to fall before it recovers?

 How much will you lose if the markets crash and all your positions get wiped out?

-If you have 10 positions with a 2% risk on each one and they all get stopped you lose 20% of your portfolio value, are you prepared for that?
+For example if you have 10 positions with a 2% risk on each one and they all get stopped you lose 20% of your capital value, are you prepared for that?

-If your system has 7 trades lose in a row, each trade has a loss of 2% of capital, will you be strong enough to buy again after 7 losses and your portfolio is in the red and down 14%?
+If your system has 7 trades lose in a row and each trade has a loss of 2% of capital, will you be strong enough to buy again after 7 losses and your portfolio is in the red and down 14%?

-If the system you are trading has a previous maximum DD of 20% and you have not reached that level then its more likely you could keep taking the buy signals, if you have no idea of the maximum DD of your system is how will you know statistically when the system should turn in your favour?
+If the system you are trading has a previous maximum DD of 20% and you have not reached that level - then it is more likely you could keep taking the buy signals.
+If you have no idea of the maximum DD of your system - how will you statistically know when the system could turn in your favour?

-My experience is that most people overestimate what they can tolerate in a real live trading situation.
-If you think you could psychologically cope with a 20% drawdown on your portfolio than I suggest you halve that expectation to 10%.
+My experience is that most people overestimate what what DD they can tolerate.
+If you think you could cope with a 20% drawdown then I suggest you halve that expectation to 10%.

-I personally set my DD at 10 to 15%, but when I first started trading I thought I could cope with around 35%, but when it happened I discovered I couldn’t.
+I personally set my DD at 10 to 15%.
+When I first started trading I thought I could cope with around 35%, but when that happened I discovered I couldn’t.
 I learnt my resilience level was lower then first thought.

 7/ STICKING TO YOUR PLAN

 Sticking to your plan is easier once you know what the probabilities of your plan are, particularly after you do the work described in points 4, 5 and 6.
-But even if you have been most diligent, and covered every possible worst case scenario and have developed a sound and high probability low risk method, your greatest challenge will be sticking to it.
+Even if you have been diligent and covered every possible worst case scenario and have developed a sound and high probability low risk method - your greatest challenge will be sticking to it.

 Why?
-Because it is just a hard thing to do, we are human.
+Simply because it is just a hard thing to do, we are human.